MervinPraison/WordPressAISEO/readme.txt

 == Description ==

-Praison AI SEO is a powerful AI-powered SEO plugin that helps you optimize your WordPress content using OpenAI's GPT-4o-mini model.
-Automatically generate SEO-optimized meta titles, descriptions, schema markup, and get comprehensive content analysis.
+AI SEO is a powerful AI-powered SEO plugin that helps you optimize your WordPress content using OpenAI's GPT-4o-mini model.
+Automatically generate SEO-optimized titles and descriptions, schema markup, and get comprehensive content analysis.

 = Key Features =